sinch/docs/docs/conversation/conversation-channel-support/conversation-instagram.md

 After clicking **Verify and Save**, if no errors occurred, a table in the **Webhooks** section will appear, with your **Facebook Page** listed within.
 Click **Add Subscriptions** button, check all boxes and click **save**.

 This is enough for test and development purposes, you don't have to fill **Details** section nor submit it for review.
-Now you can send messages anyone that has been granted either the Administrator, Developer or Tester role for your app.
+Now you as end user can send messages to anyone that has been granted either the Administrator, Developer or Tester role for your app.

 ### Setting up Conversation API to forward callbacks to your service